Date of Award:

 This study aligns with contemporary perspectives on higher education suggesting that learning ought to be holistic, going beyond disciplinary knowledge and seeing students as whole beings, to support them in knowing themselves and integrating a more conscious society.
 In the attempt to contribute to this vision, this study advocates for incorporating mindfulness meditation—a contemplative practice to train the ability to be fully aware of the present moment with a nonjudgmental and curious attitude—into higher education curriculum.
 Adopting design-based research, I created and iteratively refined a two-week online course called Mind-IT to introduce mindfulness meditation to graduate students in the Veterinary Medicine.
 Due to potential barriers to engage in mindfulness meditation, the main goal of the study was to help students change their perceptions of mindfulness and develop situational interest in practicing it for their well-being.
 Results showed that Mind-IT helped students explore and shift their concept and experience of mindfulness, but need to offer more support for behavior change.
 Findings also showed that although excessive effort and time spent on some learning activities led to some frustration, Mind-IT helped students develop situational interest in mindfulness meditation.

 Franco, Joana M., "Mind-It.
 Introducing Mindfulness Online to Help Students Change Perceptions and Develop Interest: A Design-Based Research Approach" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7964.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .